noahmuler/alx-backend-user-data/0x03-user_authentication_service/README.md

         update_password(EMAIL, reset_token, NEW_PASSWD)
         log_in(EMAIL, NEW_PASSWD)
     ```
   + Run `python3 main.py`.
-If everything is correct, you should see no output.
+If everything is correct, you should see no output..